What are the Best Practices of Data Governance?

-Data governance is a strategic management system that defines policies, enforces decisions, and creates the processes whereby data is collected, regulated, appropriately stored, secured, analyzed, integrated, shared, accessed and used without breaching data privacy and protection laws.
+Data governance is a strategic management system that defines governance policies, enforces decisions, and creates the processes for data collection, regulation, storage, security, analysis, integration, sharing, accessing, and using as per compliance requirements without breaching data privacy and protection laws.

-An effective data governance framework in place guarantees integrity, security, transparency, availability, decreases data risk and indicates how data is generated, managed and consumed.
+A scalable data governance framework guarantees data integrity, security, transparency, and availability.
+It also reduces data risk and indicates a better way to generate, manage, and consume data.
 In addition, data governance defines various layers of responsibilities in an organization.
 Data governance ultimately determines data architecture, data warehousing, and management alignment.

-Flexibility is one of the key features of an effective data governance framework.
-This means it can be tailored to meet the data needs and situations of an organization and changed accordingly if required.
-This is because data is used for business intelligence which is dynamic and constantly evolving.
+Consider data governance as a strategic roadmap that supports enterprise data management to achieve operational agility and governance goals.
+Flexibility is one of the significant features of a robust data governance framework.
+It means you can tailor it to meet the level of governance and regulatory compliance required by an organization.
+You get this flexibility because data is used for business intelligence which is dynamic and constantly evolving.

-An effective data governance framework encapsulates data management, project management, and program coordination.
+A strategic data governance framework encapsulates data management, metadata management, Master data management, risk management, project management, and program coordination.
 Here are the scope and goals of each of these aspects:

 - Data Management

-An administrative process that involves how data is acquired, validated, stored, protected and processed to guarantee how such data is accessed, its level of reliance and how timely it is for users.
+An administrative process involving how data is acquired, validated, stored, protected, and processed for highlighting the way of accessing such data, its level of reliance, and how timely it is for users.

 - Project Management

-A practice that provides a structure for using data and making decisions based on the requirements of precise projects within a bigger project.
+A practice that provides a structure for using data and making data-driven decisions based on the actionable insights to safeguard projects within a larger project.

 - Program Coordination

-This is a structure and framework for tactical planning, setting goals, decision making for programs as well as for assigning responsibilities and roles.
-Program coordination also recognizes the major stakeholders concerned and who is permitted to grant program events and priorities.
+It is a structure and framework for tactical planning, setting goals, making decisions for programs, and assigning responsibilities and roles.
+Program coordination also recognizes the subsequent stakeholders concerned and who is permitted to grant program events and priorities.